Skip to content

 Open questions

 • Document the rollback procedure for each Tier 4 component in docs/observability/ so the agent (and a human at 2am) has a runbook.
+Do this as part of building phase 4a — the agent's page should link the runbook for the failing component.

 Changelog